- This event is suitable for Grades 4-8, Grades 9-12, Adults.

 - Included with Museum Entry

-Have you ever wondered what it’s really like to be a scientist?
-Challenge your curiosity, experience fun activities and interact with real scientists during these Jr. Science Cafés!
+Have you ever wondered what it’s really like to be a scientist, engineer, or innovator?
+Challenge your curiosity, experience fun activities and interact with real scientists during Jr. Science Cafés!
+In celebration of Black Creativity, African American STEM professionals will inspire youth to pursue careers in science, technology, engineering and medicine.

 Ages 10 and up, parents and chaperones welcome.
 Sessions last about 30 minutes.
 These events are included in Museum Entry.